fourcondor/REPORT/README.md

   ]
 }
 ```
-Response: `201 OK` (success), `404 Not Found`.
-If the request does not come on an authenticated session, `422` error check the content of the page, `503` `Database error during the creation of Page
+Response: `201 OK` (success), `404` If the request does not come on an authenticated session, `422` error check the content of the page, `503` `Database error during the creation of Page

 Response body: The id of the newly created page, as a JSON value (Content-Type: `application/json`).